alijaweddelawari/B104BR/README.md

-Data Preprocessing: Cleaning and transforming raw data Exploratory Data Analysis (EDA): Identifying key patterns and insights Model Training & Hyperparameter Tuning: Testing multiple algorithms and optimizing them Feature Importance Analysis: Identifying the most influential factors for startup success Model Exporting: Saving the trained model for future use 📊 Dataset
+Data Preprocessing: Cleaning and transforming raw data Exploratory Data Analysis (EDA): Identifying key patterns and insights Model Training and Hyperparameter Tuning: Testing multiple algorithms and optimizing them Feature Importance Analysis: Identifying the most influential factors for startup success Model Exporting: Saving the trained model for future use 📊 Dataset

-The dataset includes key business metrics such as R&D spending, marketing budgets, and operational costs, which were analyzed to determine their impact on startup success.
+The dataset includes key business metrics such as R and D spending, marketing budgets, and operational costs, which were analyzed to determine their impact on startup success.

 ⚙️ Installation & Setup